AK51/cubesat/README.md

 Import the flow (follow this video for import, https://youtu.be/vLhVxWRtWc8?t=168)

-If you see any red triangle at the upper right corner of the node, double check the node and close it.
-The blue circle will be shown instead.
+Note: you may need to delete the node, remove it in manage palette and reinstall the node in order to get the right version.
+(I did it in serialport, I2C and MPU9250)

 The software setup is done.

 open another tab in the web browser and type in 127.0.0.1:1880/ui for the cubesat UI.
+The color and theme can be changed.
+You should see the white background.